ibm-cloud-docs/discovery-data/backup.md

 Backup prerequisites:

-Since changes to the data stored in {{site.data.keyword.discoveryfull}} during a backup can cause the backup to become corrupt and unusable, no in-flight requests are permitted during the backup period.
+Because changes to the data stored in {{site.data.keyword.discoveryfull}} during a backup can cause the backup to become corrupt and unusable, no in-flight requests are permitted during the backup period.

 A request is a current action being performed by {{site.data.keyword.discoveryfull}}.
 Actions performed by {{site.data.keyword.discoveryshort}} include:
   -  Performing a source crawl (scheduled or unscheduled)
   -  Ingesting documents
   -  Training a trained query model

-Queries are read-only operations, so they are permitted during the backup period.
-{: tip}

 Perform the following steps to back up {{site.data.keyword.discoveryfull}} by using the backup scripts: